-The town of Jiufen is known for its teahouses, picturesque mountain views and Old Street, a narrow, atmospheric road that’s lined with shops and food stalls.
+The town of Jiufen is known for its teahouses, picturesque mountain views, and a narrow, atmospheric road that’s lined with shops and food stalls called Old Street.

-Due to Jiufen’s aesthetics, many sources claim that it is the village that inspired Spirited Away, but director Hayao Miyazaki has directly denied this.
-The movie you should know about is City of Sadness, which was filmed in Jiufen and is one of Taiwan’s most renowned films.
+Due to Jiufen’s aesthetics, many sources claim that it is the village that inspired Spirited Away, but director Hayao Miyazaki has denied this.
+Nevertheless, it hasn’t stopped Studio Ghibli fans from flocking to this popular tourist destination.

-The best time to visit Jiufen is in the spring (March to May) and fall (September to November), when the weather is mild (averaging 60 °F to 80 °F) and the crowds aren’t at their highest level yet.
-I visited Jiufen in October on a Thursday and I was able to wear a romper with a hoodie.
+The best times to visit Jiufen are in the spring (March to May) and fall (September to November), when the weather is mild (averaging 60 °F to 80 °F) and the crowds are not yet at their highest level.

 3 Essential Tips for Visiting Jiufen

-Here are three practical tips on visiting Jiufen village.
+Here are three practical tips when visiting Jiufen village.

-Like other parts of Taiwan, Jiufen largely operates on cash, so make sure to bring more than $1000 NT (~$30 USD) to spend on food vendors, museum entrance tickets, teahouse experiences and parking fees.
+Like other parts of Taiwan, Jiufen largely operates on cash, so make sure to bring more than $1,000 NT (around $30) to spend on food vendors, museum entrance tickets, teahouse experiences, and parking fees.

-👟 Tip #2: Wear comfortable shoes if you’re hiking.
+👟 2.
+Wear comfortable shoes if you’re hiking.

-🚌 Tip #3: Figure out your transportation in advance.
+🚌 3.
+Figure out your transportation in advance.

-During the peak season, not having a transportation plan can result in longer wait times or missing things entirely.
+Not having a transportation plan during the peak season can result in longer wait times or missing out on things altogether.

-There’s no direct train from Taipei to Jiufen, so if you want to take public transportation, you’ll need to take a direct bus or a combination of train and bus towards Ruifang Station since Jiufen is in the Ruifang district.
+There’s no direct train from Taipei to Jiufen, so if you want to take public transportation, you’ll need to take a direct bus or a combination of train and bus.
+Head towards Ruifang Station since Jiufen is in the Ruifang district.